 Ms. Manson holds a Bachelors in Music Education degree from Southern Methodist University where she studied flute with Deborah Baron who holds the piccolo/associate principal flute chair of the Dallas Symphony Orchestra.
 Ms. Manson graduated from Coppell High School and studied flute with Kareen Britt who holds the piccolo/associate principal flute chair of the Dallas Opera Orchestra.
 She was a member of the Texas All-State Band in 2004.

-Mr. Daniel Walker is the newly appointed Assistant Band Director at Timberview Middle School and will be starting his third year of teaching.
-Mr. Walker will direct the Concert Band, assist with the Wind Ensemble and Symphonic Band, and teach the 6thgrade beginning bassoon, saxophone and trombone/euphonium classes.
+Mr. Daniel Walker is in his second year of teaching at Timberview Middle School and his fourth year of teaching.
+Mr. Walker directs the Concert Band, assists with Wind Ensemble and Symphonic Band, and teaches the 6th grade beginning bassoon, saxophone and clarinet classes.
 Prior to joining the Hawk Band, Mr. Walker served as the band director at Copper Mill Elementary School, a 5th-6th grade campus in Zachary, Louisiana.
 He is originally from Baton Rouge, Louisiana and studied Music Education at Louisian State University where he played saxophone as his primary instrument.

 During his time at LSU he played tenor and alto saxophone in the Wind Ensemble; flute, clarinet, and baritone saxophone in the Jazz Ensemble; and marched in the Tiger Band as a saxophonist.
 Mr. Walker feels called to teach because of the impact of two teachers: his collegiate saxophone professor, Dr. Griffin Campbell, and his high school band director, Jeff Seighman.